+In 2020, the Company has recorded an obligation of \$10,000 for the Rare Earth property.
+The restoration costs are expected to be incurred in 2022.
+See Note 9.
 The Company has also recorded an obligation of \$30,000 for the Miller graphite property to reclaim disturbance caused by the work programs.
-The restoration costs are expected to be incurred in 2040.
+The restoration costs are expected to be incurred in 2042.